The Fifth Element: Plagiarism suit

 Alejandro Jodorowsky and Jean Giraud sued Besson after the film was released, claiming The Fifth Element had plagiarised their comic The Incal.
-Giraud sued for 13.1 million euros for unfair competition, 9 million euros in damages and interest, and two to five percent of the net operating revenues of the film.
+Giraud sued for 13.1 million euros for unfair competition, 9 million euros in damages and interest, and two to five per cent of the net operating revenues of the film.
 Jodorowsky sued for 700,000 euros.
 The case was dismissed in 2004 on the grounds that only "tiny fragments" of the comic had been used and Giraud had been hired by Besson to work on the film before the allegations were made.

 Adaptations

 A novel was adapted from the screenplay of The Fifth Element, written by Terry Bisson and published by HarperPrism in 1997.
 Rumors arose after the film's release that it would be followed by a sequel, tentatively titled Mr. Shadow.
 In 2011, Besson said that he never planned a sequel and has no desire to make one.

 Gaumont Multimedia commissioned developer Kalisto Entertainment to develop a video-game adaptation of The Fifth Element in 1998 for the PlayStation game console and PC.
 The PlayStation version generally received negative reviews, but the PC version was better received.
 Lauren Fielder from GameSpot described the PlayStation version as "quite possibly the worst game I've ever played".
 Doug Perry from IGN wrote: "Take Tomb Raider, add in Leeloo Multipass and boring puzzles, and you've got Fifth Element."

 A racing game based on the film, New York Race, was released in 2001.
 Eurogamer gave the game 6 out of 10, concluding: "New York Race is a fun little arcade racer, which oozes style, but it's something you'll grow tired of extremely quickly and as such remains fun only in short bursts."

+In September 2026, Titan Books released The Fifth Element: A Visual Retrospective, an archival reference volume edited by Patrice Girod and Arnaud Grunberg.
+The book documents the film's pre-production and design history, collecting concept art by Jean "Moebius" Giraud and Jean-Claude Mézières, costume photography from Jean Paul Gaultier, and the full 1996 shooting script alongside production commentary.